livialima/linuxupskillchallenge/.github/ISSUE_TEMPLATE/correction_request.md

 ---
 name: Correction request
 about: Point an error, typo, dead link in one of the daily lessons.
 For new features and suggestions, submit a distinct issue using the template Feature request.
 Submit a pull request if you can.
-title: Day X - corretion request
+title: Day X - correction request
 labels: ''
 assignees: ''